geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 But yeah, again, is there a fundamental reason why it's harder to make the memory fast or you just need to do it?

 ##### **Qazalin** [[00:20:27](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1227)]
 I don't think so.
-I think it's...
+I think it's..

 ##### **Nimlgen** [[00:20:30](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1230)]
 I mean, it's n squared right now.
 And I think if we kind of want to draw like the same thing, we can do it.
 If we draw right now, we can do better.
 I mean, we can also try to optimize, like not draw all buffers, but what's the reason for the such visualization?

 ##### **Geohot** [[00:20:51](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1251)]
 Yeah, I mean, if it's n squared, we got to just fix that.
 There's no reason that algorithm has to be n squared.
 What algorithm?
-Whatever we're using to draw the memory, like those...
+Whatever we're using to draw the memory, like those..
 All those things?

 ##### **Geohot** [[00:21:05](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1265)]
 Yeah, yeah, yeah.
 I don't even know how it's n squared.